gesellkammer/csoundengine/docs/Introduction.rst

 Session (high level interface)
 ------------------------------

-Each Engine has an associated :class:`~csoundengine.session.Session`.
+Each Engine can have an associated :class:`~csoundengine.session.Session`.
 A Session provides a higher level interface, allowing to:

 * Define instrument templates (an :class:`~csoundengine.instr.Instr`), which can be